csie-cloud/document/DVR.md

 # DVR

+Note:
-This document assume that you have installed neutron successfully (refer to openstack installation guide).
+* This document assume that you have installed neutron successfully (refer to openstack installation guide).
+* This document install network node and controller node on single machine.

 Refer to this [guide](http://docs.openstack.org/liberty/networking-guide/scenario-dvr-ovs.html)